renovatebot/renovate/lib/platform/bitbucket-server/index.md

 See [Atlassian Support End of Life Policy](https://confluence.atlassian.com/support/atlassian-support-end-of-life-policy-201851003.html#AtlassianSupportEndofLifePolicy-BitbucketServer) for uptodate versions.

 ## Assignees support

-Assignee support is added in version 17.2.0 of Renovate.
+Assignee support was added in version `17.2.0` of Renovate.
-It's available in all supported Bitbucket versions.
+It's available in all Bitbucket versions supported by Renovate.

-> Note: Use username slug as asignee name.
+**Note:** Use username slug as assignee name.
-> Which can be easy found here: `https://{bitbucket_server}/rest/api/1.0/users`
+Which can be easy found here: `https://{bitbucket_server}/rest/api/1.0/users`